uday950/SE-Project-Bus-Tracking-system/README.md

 # SE-Project-Bus-Tracking-system
-A bus tracking system for students of IIT Tirupati using in 3D map of IIT Tirupati
+A bus tracking system for students of IIT Tirupati using 3D map of IIT Tirupati